Steve-Tech/SimpleMusicLibrary/README.md

 - Python 3.9+
   - This could be fairly easy to port to an older version
 - A WSGI Server
-  - eg. Gunicorn or uWSGI
+  - e.g. Gunicorn or uWSGI

 ### Music
 - The folder structure should be `$genre$/$artist$/$album$/`